Prescriptions

 Ordering repeat prescriptions

 Repeat prescriptions are items that the GP has decided you can order on a regular basis.
-These are the items already listed on the re-order form attached to your current prescription.
+These are the items already listed on the form attached to your current prescription.

 The easiest way to order repeat prescriptions is: